jliocsar/jliocsar/cv/main.typ

   title: "Senior Software Engineer (Full Stack)",
   location: "Sydney, Australia (Remote)",
   company: "Hapana",
-  dates: dates-helper(start-date: "May 2024", end-date: "Present"),
+  dates: dates-helper(start-date: "Jun 2022", end-date: "Present"),
 )
-- Developing and maintaining a SaaS platform for large gyms and fitness centers using React.js, Node.js, TypeScript, GraphQL, and Spanner on GCP
+- Developing and maintaining a SaaS platform for enterprise fitness chains (1000+ locations, 2m+ customers) using React.js, Node.js, TypeScript, GraphQL, and Spanner on GCP
-- Leading a team of developers, conducting code reviews, and mentoring junior team members to foster professional growth and maintain code quality standards
+- Leading a team of developers, conducting code reviews, and mentoring junior team members, fostering professional growth and maintaining code quality standards
+- Implemented and deployed a RAG-powered MCP server that boosts LLM coding accuracy and improves developer experience by exposing stack-specific documentation
 - Contributed to the migration of a monolithic PHP + MySQL application to a microservices-based architecture using the MERN stack with Docker and Serverless on AWS
 - Maintained and monitored production applications serving thousands of daily active users, ensuring high availability, stability, and performance
-- Created boilerplate templates and project scaffolding to streamline development workflows and improve team efficiency
+- Took ownership of initial project setup and architecture, developing high-quality templates and scaffolding that standardized development practices and accelerated team delivery.

 #work(
   title: "Software Engineer (Front-end/Back-end)",